 - Next to each name on your list, write the reason for the call, so you won’t be shocked and speechless when they DO return your call.

 Do not be disappointed if you don’t get a call back the same day or the next day or the next.
 You will see a good reason to be patient on this page – based on my personal experience.

 Thanks for reading – here’s wishing you a beautiful day!

 PS: Want help leaving effective voicemail messages and writing attention-getting emails?

 Join my next e-Course!
-Send me a message and I’ll get back to you ASAP (unless Hurricane Florence gets in the way!)
+Send me an email: email@example.com and I’ll get back to you ASAP (unless a hurricane gets in the way!)